laro/Cilia/Other Ideas, Good & Bad.md

     - `Size` - `Size` -> `SSize`
         - Problem: `-` results in `SSize`, but `+` results in `Size`?!
     - The conversion of a negative number into `Size` leads to an error instead of delivering a HUGE size.
+    - Note: In the end this just didn't work out.

 ## Functions
 - Function declarations could start with the keyword